cdenicola/shagworm-goldbug-2025/public/TPS.md

 ![filled in crossword](./assets/tps-5.png)

 Taking the letters on the domino squares and ordering them by domino number, we get: **CristosCache**.
-A reference to the treasure hidden on the island of Montecristo in the “Count of Monte Cristo” by Alexandre Dumas.
+A reference to the treasure hidden on the island of Montecristo in the "Count of Monte Cristo" by Alexandre Dumas.

 ### A Grand Carousing